victor-wiki/DatabaseManager/README.md

   Delete data of all tables.

 ### Diagnose Database
-  Diagnose invalid records of table that values are empty but columns definded as not null, and that referenced values are as same as themselves.
+  * Diagnose invalid records of table that values are empty but columns definded as not null, and that referenced values are as same as themselves.
+  * Diagnose referenced name not match as they are defined in routine scripts.

 ### Empty Database
   Delete all objects of a database.